 •To be a valid river network polylines must connect to each other only at their nodes.
-A network can fulfil this requirement yet still have polylines that intersect each other along their length.
-RivEX is capable of searching within a network for all intersections.
+A network can fulfil this requirement yet still have polylines that cross or "intersect" each other along their length.
+RivEX is capable of searching within a network for such intersections.

-•The below image demonstrates 3 intersections typically observed in river networks.
+•The image below demonstrates 2 intersections typically observed in river networks.
+The red circle identifies where polylines cross each other where there is no node.

 •How you deal with the intersection depends upon the type of intersection that is occurring.
-It may be a simple matter of entering edit mode and deleting a single vertex if it is a self-intersection.
+It may be a simple matter of entering edit mode and deleting a single vertex.
 Alternatively you may have to split the polyline, snap the intersection to the new node and re-run RivEX to rebuild node IDs and any attribution you have done.

 •These types of errors are often over looked as the connectivity of the network is not compromised.
 They do influence other types of processing.
 For example, if you use RivEX to build a pseudo node free network then such intersections will cause multi-part features to be created when the GIS attempts to union the polylines for removing the pseudo nodes.